yuw4ns/comp2000_2025/README.md

 **Implementation**: `CellWeatherDecorator` wraps each `Cell` and draws blue (rain), gray (storm), orange (heat), or cyan (cold) overlays based on the latest data for that cell.

+**Why this shows insight**: The Decorator pattern avoids modifying the stable `Cell` class (Open-Closed Principle).
+Without it, we'd either subclass Cell for every weather type (inheritance explosion) or add conditional rendering logic directly into Cell (tight coupling).
+By wrapping, we add new behaviors dynamically at runtime without changing existing code, following composition over inheritance and keeping `Cell` focused solely on its grid responsibilities.

 ### 2. Observer Pattern
 **Purpose**: Push each playback "tick" to interested parts of the game.